 Excellent golf courses for everyone to enjoy

-With a number of world-class courses set in gorgeous surroundings and commanding panoramic views, The Garden Route is a putter’s paradise.
-It’s bound to get golfers giddy with excitement.
+With a number of world-class courses set in gorgeous surroundings and commanding panoramic views, the Garden Route is a golfer's paradise.
 There are challenging and rewarding courses for golf enthusiasts of all levels, so everyone can take to the green, and if you want to brush up on your skills, there are lessons available.

 Strolling amongst the rolling hills of these magnificent courses, wedged between forested mountains and the dramatic Atlantic coast, you’ll be in seventh heaven with eighteen holes and a nine iron.
 It’s a golfing experience that you’ll never forget - a truly beautiful place to get a birdie or two!